Dutch speaking Master students of Social and Organisational Psychology

 Students are not automatically enrolled for an examination.
 They can register via uSis from 100 to 10 calendar days before the date.
 Students who are not registered will not be permitted to take the examination.

 Mode of instruction

 The course will be taught in small groups (max.
 15 participants).
-During the work group meetings (seven meetings of four hours), the students will receive one hour of theoretical background, and 3 hours of practice and exercises.
-Attendance of meetings is obligatory.
+During the work group sessions (7 sessions of 4 hours), the students will receive one hour of theoretical background, and 3 hours of practice and assignments.
+Attendance to all sessions is mandatory.

 The examination will consist of: